The Value of A Healthy Gut Biome

 Better health can’t be achieved without better digestion.
 Often referred to as our “second brain”, the huge neural network that controls the inner skin of the gut is a crucial aspect of health and quality of life.
 Fortifying the gut barrier and rebalancing our intestinal flora is the key to optimal digestive health.

 Keep reading to learn the basics of Gut Health and how you can reclaim your microbiome.

-The GI Tract
+About The Gastrointestinal (GI) Tract

 The digestive system, also called the gastrointestinal (GI) system or “gut”, is made up of the mouth, esophagus, stomach, small and large intestine plus accessory organs that include salivary glands, pancreas, liver, digestive enzymes, and gallbladder.
 The gut is responsible for the large task of absorbing essential nutrients to support every cell in the body.

-The Value of a Diverse Microbiome
+The Value of A Diverse Biome

 Microbes play key roles in many important body functions and processes including:

 - Regulating hormone balance

 - Immune system support

 - Control the growth of harmful bacteria